grpc/proposal/A47-xds-federation.md

     // with percent-encoded service authority (i.e., the path part of the
     // target URI used to create the gRPC channel).
 The replacement string
     // must include only characters allowed in a URI path as per RFC-3986
-    // section 3.3 (which includes '/').
-All other characters must be
+    // section 3.3 (which includes '/'), and all other characters must be
     // percent-encoded.
     //
     // Must start with "xdstp://<authority_name>/".
 If it does not,